sophiebaud11/simple_slack-1/README.md

       console.log(fifthResult);
     </script>
     ```
     Take a moment to zip through this if you haven't done much with js yet and try to get a sense of why you're seeing the output you're seeing.
 Note that you get a number if you perform operations with numbers (`secondResult` and `fourthResult`), but that as soon as you add strings--even a single string--to the mix, the output is a string.
+For more info on the sorts of values you can store in variables, check out the [mdn reference](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/JavaScript_basics).

     Also note that those lines beginning with `//` don't really do anything when the code runs; they just convey information to you and other coders as you read the code itself.
 These are comments, and it's usually a good idea to include them to note what the various chunks of your code are accomplishing (even once you have loads of experience coding, you can still get confused by stuff you wrote 6 months ago).
 5. Logging to the console is a valuable technique while developing your site, but ultimately you'll want to use your code to do something to the elements on your page, and there's one key method you'll use again and again to "grab" elements of the page and manipulate them.
 Paste the following chunk of code into your script: